xbeat/Machine-Learning/README.md

 Outliers are data points that significantly deviate from the general pattern of a dataset.
 They can profoundly impact statistical analyses and machine learning models.
 While the analogy of a clown at a formal meeting is creative, it's important to approach outliers with a more nuanced perspective.
 Let's explore the concept of outliers, their impact, and how to handle them effectively.

+## Deep Dive into Image Segmentation with SAM

+Understanding SAM Architecture

+The Segment Anything Model (SAM) introduces a novel architecture combining three main components: an image encoder based on Vision Transformers (ViT), a flexible prompt encoder supporting various input types, and a mask decoder that generates high-quality segmentation masks.

 ## Simplify Resource Management with Python Context Managers

 Introduction to Context Managers